 There is a slight risk of developing cancer from radiation therapy.
 Following radiation treatment for cancer, you should be checked on a regular basis by your radiation oncologist for recurring and new cancers.

-Using techniques such as IMRT, radiation oncologists are maximizing the cancer-destroying capabilities of radiation treatment while minimizing its effect on healthy tissues and organs and the side effects of the treatment itself.
+Using techniques such as IMRT, radiation oncologists maximize the cancer-destroying capabilities of radiation treatment while minimizing its effect on healthy tissues and organs side effects.

 This page was reviewed on May 05, 2019